tharunkm-104/gati-infra-map-visualizer-v3/README.md

 # Infrastructure Map

-Static, GitHub Pages-ready visualizer for the 15 shortlisted Indian cities in the German-language and health-infrastructure analysis.
+Static, GitHub Pages-ready visualizer for the 15 shortlisted Indian cities and at all-India level, in the German-language and health-infrastructure analysis.

 ## What this version shows